veybhaav/Platform-Engineer-Intern-Assignment/Part 2 Application Deployment on Kubernetes Using Helm/README.md

-# Kubernetes Application Deployment with Monitoring
+# Part 2 : Kubernetes Application Deployment with Monitoring
 Welcome to this interactive guide!
 This project demonstrates how to deploy a sample application using Helm charts on a Kubernetes cluster (Minikube) and implement basic monitoring with Prometheus and Grafana.

 ## Project Objectives